New 2022 Volkswagen ID. Buzz electric minibus and van: prices, specs and range

 The ID.
 Buzz passenger model is initially available in Life, Style and 1st Edition specifications, while the ID.
 Buzz Cargo comes in Commerce and Commerce Plus trims.
 Order books for both are open now, with every version featuring the same combination of a 77kWh battery and 201bhp electric motor.

 Standard kit on the ID.
 Buzz Life (£57,115) includes LED headlights, 19-inch alloy wheels, sliding rear doors, a 40:60 split-folding rear bench, armrests for the front seats, a 5.3-inch digital driver’s display, a 10-inch touchscreen, smartphone connectivity, keyless start, reversing camera, traffic-sign recognition, adaptive cruise control and autonomous emergency braking (AEB), among other safety systems.

-Upgrading to Style trim (£61,915) adds 20-inch alloy wheels, ambient lighting, stainless steel Play and Pause pedals, powered tailgate, matrix LED headlights and two-tone cloth upholstery.
-Finally, there’s the 1st Edition spec (£62,995) which features a 12-inch touchscreen, 21-inch alloy wheels, upgraded seats for the driver and front passenger, among other kit.
+Upgrading to Style (£61,915) adds 20-inch alloys, ambient lighting, stainless steel 'Play' and 'Pause' pedals, a powered tailgate, matrix LED headlights and two-tone cloth upholstery.
+Finally, there’s the 1st Edition (£62,995) which features a 12-inch touchscreen, 21-inch alloys and upgraded seats for the driver and front passenger, among other kit.